Table of Contents

 Medication and symptom management for ALS

 As of yet, no causal treatment for ALS exists.
-The only medication that has been proven effective is the glutamate antagonist riluzole; several studies have shown that it can prolong survival time.
+The only first medication that has been proven effective is the glutamate antagonist riluzole; several studies have shown that it can prolong survival time.
+The second drug approved for ALS is Edaravone.
+Edaverone acts due to its antioxidant action, and is administered via recurring monthly 10-day series of daily intravenous infusions.
 Beyond this, the management of symptoms is at the center of treatment approaches.
-This includes:
+This includes :

 - Speech therapy for dysphagia and dysarthria.
 In cases of severe dysphagia, the insertion of a PEG might be considered.